m2kelly/Ne/README.md

 2. A directory for each cycle with a different removed percentage of the least mutable bins.
 The rest of the outputs are located inside these directories.

+3. A heat map of the Kendall's tau correlation coffecients of CpG transition mutations with each other (with a smoothing window size of 100).
+Manually check that there are no outliers.

+4. A graph of the correlation between CpG transitions and the rest of mutations for smoothing window sizes of 1-100.
+The window size with the maximum correlation between the two values is selected as the best smoothing window for this cycle.